karma-runner/karma/docs/config/02-files.md

 * **Default.** `true`
 * **Description.** Should the files be served by Karma's webserver?

-## Preprocessor tranformations
-Depending on preprocessor configuration, be aware that files loaded may be transformed and no longer available in their native format.
-For instance, if html2js preprocessor is enabled, the actual .html files are no longer served - but rather available as `window.__html__['my.html']`.
-Read more about [preprocessors].

 ## Complete example
 Here is a complete example showing the different options that are possible.